 Fees.
 The Board may from time to time establish director fees for board and committee meetings to be paid to all directors, including directors who are employed by the Company.
 Fees are normally paid in December of each year for such years in which services were performed.
 Fees may be paid in cash or in Company common stock.
-River Financial Corporation Directors received a director's fee of \$15,000 in each of 2021 and 2020.
+River Financial Corporation Directors received a director's fee of \$16,500 and \$15,000 in 2022 and 2021, respectively.

-The following table shows fees paid to those persons who were directors of the Bank in 2021 and 2020.
+The following table shows fees paid to those persons who were directors of the Bank in 2022 and 2021.